Integrate Third-party Authentication with OpenID Connect

 4. In your OneLogin application, on the Parameters tab, configure the roles-to-groups mapping.
 Edit the groups and modify the default on the Roles field to: User roles, --No transform—.

-5. Note the information you’ll need to configure the Conductor:
+5. Note the information required to configure the Conductor:

 1. OpenID Connect host: This is your OneLogin login URL, for example, https://my-company.onelogin.com.